wpswings/wallet-system-for-woocommerce/README.md

 **7. Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with [Subscriptions for WooCommerce](https://wordpress.org/plugins/subscriptions-for-woocommerce/) plugin.
 Customers will get discounts on Subscriptions renewal, which they can pay using their wallet balance.
 The merchant can decide the amount/percentage to be deducted from the wallet for order renewal.

+**8. Compatibility with Multivendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with Multivendor Marketplace Solution for WooCommerce plugin.
+You will be able to select wallet as a payment method to get sale commissions from your vendors.

 [**Free Demo of Wallet System for WooCommerce**](https://demo.makewebbetter.com/wallet-system-for-woocommerce/?utm_source=MWB-wallet-git&utm_medium=MWB-git-Page&utm_campaign=MWB-demo)

 == WHAT PREMIUM VERSION OF WOOCOMMERCE  WALLET SYSTEM OFFERS ==